y20acs540/Face_recognition/README.md

 pip install face_recognition opencv-python numpy

-These are needed to be installed for our project.
+These libraries are needed to be installed for our project.